flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 Use grouping columns to group the rows according to one or several columns value</p>

-> ⚠️ This feature is temporarily available in beta on the pro plan.
+> ⚠️ This feature is temporarily available on the Pro plan until the release of the Premium plan.
-> It will be moved to the premium plan once available.
+>
+> To avoid future regression for users of the pro-plan, the feature needs to be explicitly activated using the `groupingColumns` experimental feature flag.
+>
+> ```tsx
+> <DataGridPro experimentalFeatures={{ groupingColumns: true }} {...otherProps} />
+> ```
+>
+> The feature is stable in its current form, and we encourage users willing to migrate to the Premium plan once available to start using it.

 ### Grouping columns definition

 #### Initializing the grouping columns

-If you want to initialize the grouping columns without controlling them, you can provide the model to the `initialState` prop:
+To initialize the grouping columns without controlling them, provide the model to the `initialState` prop:

 ```ts
 initialState={{